-‘Cuban Kim Kardashian’ Claudia Sampedro Flaunts Insane Cleavage, Toned Legs In Leopard Print Dress
+‘Cuban Kim Kardashian’ Claudia Sampedro Flaunts Insane Cleavage, Toned Legs In Leopard-Print Dress

 “I am officially Done!
 You are far to Gorgeous for words!!!” one follower said.

-In the caption, Claudia revealed that the dress was from Fashion Nova, a fashion brand that’s known for sponsoring lots of content from beauty. fashion and Instagram influencers.
+In the caption, Claudia revealed that the dress was from Fashion Nova, a fashion brand that’s known for sponsoring lots of content from beauty, fashion, and Instagram influencers.

 While she didn’t share the name of the design, casual dresses from the brand can start off at about $30.

-Claudia is a little bit more than a regular social media influencer since she has been on a reality television show.
+Claudia is a little bit more than a regular social media influencer, since she has been on a reality television show.
 She appeared in WAGS Miami from 2016 to 2017, when the show went off the air.
 WAGS, an acronym that stands for Wives And Girlfriends, centered around the romantic partners of athletes.
 The other show in the franchise was set in Los Angeles.

-Claudia is in a relationship with former defensive tight end for the Green Bay Packers, Julius Peppers which explains why she ended up on the cast.
+Claudia is in a relationship with former defensive tight end for the Green Bay Packers, Julius Peppers, which explains why she ended up on the cast.

-During one episode, she brought up the prospect of getting married to Julius and he did not seem too enthused.
+During one episode, she brought up the prospect of getting married to Julius, and he did not seem too enthused.

 “It’s definitely something that I want,” she said of marriage.
-“My parents have been married for like thirty years and that’s always something that I’ve seen so marriage is something that I do see in my future that I wanna go through with.”
+“My parents have been together for thirty years almost and that’s always what I’ve seen so marriage is something that I do see in my future and it’s something that I wanna go through with.”

 Julius said that he did not want to get married and that he liked the “space” that they’re in.